wputra/didactic-giggle/flasktest/README.md

 # Q3.
 System Design and Implementation
-A URL shortening Flask micro website similar to bit.ly. the `/newurl` endpoint will receive long url as input, and store it to redis as key value pair.
-In this case, key is short string that generated beforehand and value is long url.
+A URL shortening Flask micro website similar to bit.ly.
+The `/newurl` endpoint will receive long url as input, and store it to redis as key value pair.
+In this case, key is short string that generated beforehand and value is long url from the input.
 When `/{short string}` endpoint is accessed, it will redirect to long url

 # Requirement
 - Docker (v19.03.12)